CodeReadingClubs/Resources/lola-club/agenda-g1s3-with-notes.md

 1. Colour3 the classes - circle and draw links between classes and their instances

 #### Discuss the results (10 mins)
-1. What patterns are visible from the colors?
+1. What patterns are visible from the colors and indentations only?
-1. What parts of the code warrant more attention based on the colors?
+1. What parts of the code warrant more attention based on the colors and indentation?

 ### Content

 #### Identify (10 mins)
-1. If necessary, define / remind in group a meaning of importance
+1. As a group breifly define what it means to be important and what constitues a line
 1. Independently identify the 5 lines you consider most important
-1. Note down which line numbers people selected individually

-#### Discuss (15 mins)
+#### Discuss (10 mins)
 Take turns in the group, and let every member talk about the code for 30 seconds (or less/more, could also be one sentence each).
 Try to add new information and not repeat things that have been said, and repeat until people do not know new things anymore.
 [Save the last word for me protocol](https://lead.nwp.org/knowledgebase/save-the-last-word-for-me-protocol/)
 1. Discuss in the group: